 This is particularly the case for school heating projects, as every day saved on the premises reduces the burden of risk assessments and planning for the customer.

 Thanks to prefabrication, the 361 Degrees team can carry out much of the labour at our own headquarters, before shipping equipment like boilers to the customer’s site and quickly assembling them.

-As Head of Technical Michael Farmer explains in our Inside 361 video series, prefabrication allows standard equipment to be modified in a controlled environment.
+As you can see in our Inside 361 video series, prefabrication allows standard equipment to be modified in a controlled environment.
 Elements such as valves, pipework and wheels are fitted in-house, which is ideal for quality control.
 Components are then carefully deconstructed and labelled before shipping.

 Benefits of the prefabrication process include:

 A reduction in the time needed on site;

 Fewer distractions, which leads to higher quality installations.

 Learn more about our work in the education sector.